haframjolk/tomato-vpn-switcher/README.md

 ## Prerequisites

 Epsilon requires Python 3.9 or later and [Poetry](https://python-poetry.org).
+It also requires SSH to be set up and in your PATH.

 ## Setup